 We believe in getting things done.
-In our mission to end avoidable blindness, we’re proud to say we now work in more than 25 countries and have restored sight to over two million people.
+In our mission to end avoidable blindness, The Foundation is proud to say we now work in more than 25 countries and have restored sight to over two and a half million people.

-While South Asia is home to a fifth of the world’s population, the majority of its people live in rural and remote areas, making it difficult to access quality eye health services.
+While South Asia is home to a fifth of the world’s population, the majority of its people live in low-resources settings or in rural and remote areas, where they face severe constraints to accessing quality eye health services.

 Despite a dramatic economic upturn in recent years, many people in the East Asia region are still living with blindness that’s either treatable or preventable.

-Aboriginal and Torress Strait Islander children generally have better vision than other Australian children.
-As adults however, Aboriginal and Torres Strait Islander people are three times more likely to go blind, despite the fact that most vision loss could be corrected overnight.
+In Australia, access to eye health services for Aboriginal and Torres Strait Islander Peoples is still limited.
+Aboriginal and Torres Strait Islander children generally have better vision than other Australian children.
+As adults however, Aboriginal and Torres Strait Islander Peoples are three times more likely to go blind, despite the fact that most vision loss could be corrected overnight.